 Older women have many more interesting things to talk about than their romantic life prior to you.
 If there’s something going on, you’ll find out about it soon enough.
 Questions like, “So is that your ex in the boat pic?” or “How long have you been divorced?” will make you seem really boring and more than a little insecure.

 These online dating message tips will help you make connections with quality women and keep them going.
-When you use these tips as guidelines in your e-messaging you’ll find that you make more quality connections and waste less of your time on superficial interactions that aren’t going anywhere anyway.
+When you use these tips as guidelines in your e-messaging you’ll find that you'll be able to spot signs a woman is interested in you and make more quality connections and waste less of your time on superficial interactions that aren’t going anywhere anyway.